vovagorodok/chess_peripheral_protocol/README.md

 racing_kings
 crazy_house
 ```
+If specific variant doesn't have chapter it means that it use exactly the same commands as `standard`.

 ### Chess 960
+Variant name is `chess_960`.
 Known also as fischer random.
 Same as `standard`, but castling is indicated as king and rook starting positions.
 ```